City-of-Helsinki/respa/docs/multiday_reservations.md

 with start and end parameters, reservation periods including multi day reservation settings will be returned.

-Example JSON of multiday settings:
+Example JSON of period with multiday settings:
 ```json
 {
     "start": "2020-06-25",